 Gaudí used innovative concepts and methodologies for his time.

-He achieved great functionality in all the spaces without losing any of its artistic value.
+He achieved great functionality in all the spaces without losing any of their artistic value.
 The old house was radically changed.

 Inside, he reorganized the spaces.
 He unified the existing staircase and patio to add better lighting and ventilation.